 A: In addition to league play, we also head up a supplemental sticktime that is held every wednesday.
 Sticktime is reserved for current league members and new prospect evaluations.
 Our Stick Time Coordinator shoots out an email reminder to our league players and goalies on Monday.
 Players can respond to his email to sign-up for one of two wednesday timeslots.
 We also use stick time to evaluate new players and goalies.

-A: Nope.
-Our sticktime is sign-up only.
+A: Our sticktime is weekly RSVP only.
 It's reserved for current league members and former players who are YMCA members.
-New players to the league are allowed three sessions (unless they are YMCA members, then it's unlimited) until they are signed up for the following season.
-You must sign-up with our stick time coordinator.
-Prospects need to sign-up for the next season in order to continue playing the wednesday sticktimes.
+New players (Prospects) to the league are allowed to play until the beginning of the next season Prospects need to sign-up for the next season in order to continue playing the Wednesday sticktimes.

 A: First, just go into the East Cobb YMCA (on Johnson Ferry Road) and sign-in at the front desk that you are playing hockey.
 The front desk people do not know much about our league since they do not run our league so just asked them where the rink is or just head back and to the left until you see the rink.
 The locker rooms are on the back wall by the player benches.
 Unless you are super early, you'll probably see Andrey and some of the other early birds as they warming up or gearing up.
 Introduce yourself and crack some jokes.